Spooqs/PatchCookbook/README.md

 ![app ui](https://github.com/Spooqs/PatchCookbook/blob/main/docs/ocb_mockup2.png)

-Each of those slots will be filled will guidelines on how to configure that section of the operator device.
+Each of those slots will be filled with guidelines on how to configure that section of the operator device.

 ## Future